The Best Horror Movies You Need to See in 2025

 Starring: Sophie Thatcher, Jack Quaid, Lukas Gage, Megan Suri, and Harvey Guillén

 Why it’s worth seeing: If you liked the 2022 hit Barbarian, add Companion to your must-see list: It comes from the same production team and twists abound.
-The thriller, written and directed by up-and-comer Drew Hancock, centers around a twisted love story involving a man and an AI girlfriend, or "companion," and a weekend away gone very wrong.
+The thriller, written and directed by up-and-comer Drew Hancock, centers on a twisted love story involving a man and an AI girlfriend, or "companion," and a weekend away gone very wrong.

 'Heart Eyes'